amanbarar/pokedex-reactjs/README.md

+# Pokedex Reactjs

+Skills used: React, Typescript, Redux, SASS, Firebase

+- Created a fully functional Pokedex app which gives information about Pokemons.
+- Login authentication and storing user's list is done using Firebase at the backend.
+- The application was deployed using Netlify.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.